In this article, we are going to look at a few examples of famous black serial killers.

 Wallace gained the nickname “The Taco Bell Strangler” because he worked as a supervisor at one of the chain’s restaurants.
 Three of his victims had also worked alongside him at Taco Bell.

 Other notable examples of African American serial killers.

 - Chester Turner murdered 15 women in Los Angeles between 1987 and 1998.

 - “The Grim Sleeper”, Lonnie Franklin, killed at least 10 women between 1984 and 2007.

 - Derrick Todd Lee killed seven women in Baton Rouge between 1992 and 2003.

-- Paul Durousseau was responsible for the rape and murders of seven women between 1997 and 2003.
+- Paul Durousseau was responsible for the rapes and murders of seven women between 1997 and 2003.

-- Craig Price murdered 4 people in Rhode Island during the late 1980s.
+- Craig Price murdered four people in Rhode Island during the late 1980s.